Fashion 99

-Fashion 99 is a Canadian short film, directed by Karen Firus and released in 1987.
+Fashion 99 is a Canadian short film, directed by Karen Firus and released in 1986.
 Set in a futuristic world where the fashion industry controls society, the film stars Sharron Kearney as Orchid, a fashion photographer who has a nightmare that her clothes attack her in a bid for revenge.

-The film, made while Firus was a film student at the University of British Columbia, premiered at the Festival of Canadian Fashion in June 1987.
-It won the festival's special jury award for excellence in fashion video.
-It subsequently screened at the 1987 Montreal World Film Festival, where it won the Norman McLaren Award for Best Student Film.

-The film received a Genie Award nomination for Best Theatrical Short Film at the 9th Genie Awards in 1988.
+The film, made while Firus was a film student at the University of British Columbia, premiered at the 1986 Montreal World Film Festival, where it won the Norman McLaren Award for Best Student Film.
+It was later screened at the Festival of Canadian Fashion in June 1987, winning the festival's special jury award for excellence in fashion video.
+It received a Genie Award nomination for Best Theatrical Short Film at the 9th Genie Awards in 1988.